Overview

-Curtin’s Bachelor of Laws offers a rich and professionally relevant foundation in legal knowledge.
-You’ll learn core skills essential to effective legal practice and build a strong commercial awareness.
+You'll learn core skills essential to legal practice and build a strong commercial awareness.
 From early on in your studies, you’ll start to recognise the importance of respecting the rule of law along with the responsibilities and ethics of legal practice.

-You can also choose from optional units that focus on topics such as forensic advocacy, employment law, family law, law and technology, human rights law and native title law and policy.
-This range of optional units enables you to tailor your degree to your interests.
+You can also choose from a range of optional units, to tailor your degree to your interests.
+These optional units focus on topics such as forensic advocacy, employment law, family law, law and technology, human rights law, and native title law and policy.

 You'll complete most of your course at Curtin Law School in the heart of Perth’s legal precinct.
-You can gain practical experience by undertaking simulated legal proceedings in our high-tech moot court, working on real cases at the John Curtin Law Clinic, and participating in our Legal Internships Program.
+Importantly, you can gain practical experience through simulated legal proceedings in Curtin's high-tech moot court, working on real cases at the John Curtin Law Clinic and participating in our Legal Internships Program.

 Legal Internships Program